LEGAL SERVICES VERMONT AND VERMONT LEGAL AID

 Legal Services Vermont and Vermont Legal Aid are seeking law student interns for our 10-week, full-time summer internship expected to begin late May or early June.
 The start date and hours depend on applicant availability and COVID-19 restrictions.
 The internships may be remote or in-person depending on needs.
 Legal Services Vermont and Vermont Legal Aid work together on certain legal issues, but our offices offer separate internship opportunities.
 Interested students should indicate in their cover letter whether they would like to be considered for Legal Services Vermont, Vermont Legal Aid, or both.

 Legal Services Vermont offers students the opportunity to engage in client intake, drafting memos, working with community groups, and conducting legal research.
-Students can expect a large part of their time on direct client services under supervision of a mentor attorney.
-Interns may also work on a project such as designing a community education program, creating written outreach materials, or developing substantive law guides for advocates.
+Students should expect a large part of their time on direct client services under supervision of a mentor attorney.
+Students may assist attorneys in court and shadow judicial proceedings though our eviction defense clinics.
+Students may also work on a project such as designing a community education program, creating written outreach materials, or developing substantive law guides for advocates.

 Vermont Legal Aid offers students the opportunity to work on a variety of individual or systemic cases through research projects, policy review and analysis, and attorney support on cases and other advocacy efforts.
-VLA works in several different Projects.
-Follow this link to find more information about the work of those Projects.
+VLA works in several different Projects, you can find more information about the work of those Projects here: https://www.vtlegalaid.org/our-projects.
 In many Projects, interns will work on individual cases with their supervising attorney, interview clients, conduct merit reviews, complete legal research, and provide advice and advocacy support.
 For qualified interns (rising 3Ls who have satisfactorily completed a course in evidence), depending on the supervising attorney’s caseload, opportunities may exist to appear in a court or administrative proceeding.